akeminvoke/limkokwing-test/README.md

     });

        ````````````````````````````````````````````````````````````````````````````````````````
-     -> var i is global variable that use to access in " $("#addScnt").click(function()" as to indicate users index
+     -> var i is global variable that we use to access in " $("#addScnt").click(function()" as to indicate users index
       ->once the users click #addScnt div then this function will execute and append a new fields inside #populate div.
-      ->if the user want to remove additional field that already has been add .users can click  remove button and this will heat function rem(s) and this will remove selected field.
+      ->if the user want to remove additional field that already has been added, users can click  remove button and this will heat function rem(s) and this will remove selected field.
       `````````````````````````````````````````````````````````````````````````````````````````````
        function rem(s){